nrfconnect/sdk-nrf/doc/nrf/ug_bt_mesh_vendor_model_dev_overview.rst

 To create the opcode list, initialize an array of :c:struct:`bt_mesh_model_op` type with the following required parameters:

 1. Message opcode, :c:member:`bt_mesh_model_op.opcode`, to register a message to be received by the model.
 #.
-Minimal message length, :c:member:`bt_mesh_model_op.min_len`, that prevents the model from receiving messages shorter than the specified value.
+Minimal message length, :c:member:`bt_mesh_model_op.len`, that prevents the model from receiving messages shorter than the specified value.
 #.
 Message handler, :c:member:`bt_mesh_model_op.func`, which is used to process the received message.

 The last element in the opcode list is always the :c:macro:`BT_MESH_MODEL_OP_END` macro: